 The contract should also always clearly state what is and isn’t included in the contract.
 Be sure to ask for a copy of their insurance and license.
-If the contractor doesn’t have insurance, you may be held liable for an accident.
+If the contractor doesn’t have insurance, you will be held liable for an accident.
 For example, if one of the painters need to use a ladder and accidentally fall, you would be on the hook.
 That’s something nobody wants to deal with.

 The contractor should also always provide a guarantee and warranty on their work for at least two years.

 This one does not require much explanation.
 Always trust your gut feeling and always go with the painting contractor that makes you feel 100% satisfied.
-Painting your home is one of the biggest investments you’ll ever make as a homeowner.
+Painting your home is one of the most important decisions you’ll ever make as a homeowner.
 You will be seeing it every day as you come home for years.
 So think to yourself, do you really want to be reminded of a negative experience?
 Consider what that’s worth next time you make your decision.

 Conducting a little due diligence can go a long way when hiring the right painting contractor.
 With these tips, we hope you will hire the right painting contractor.
 If you have any further questions, please don’t hesitate to ask.
 We’re happy to help!

 Looking for a licensed, insured, and reputable painter in the San Diego area?

 We would be honored if you would give TruLine Painting the opportunity to earn your business.

 With over 25 years of industry experience and hundreds of 5-star reviews online, we deliver results that perform a “cut above the rest”.
 We are your one-stop-shop painting contractor and offer interior and exterior painting, general contractor services, cabinet refinishing and staining, power washing, window cleaning, and much more.
 To learn about all our services and to schedule your free estimate, please click here.